TV Chronicles

 Breaking out, surviving inside and outside the system.
 This show had me hooked — it’s survival of a different kind, but no less intense.

-🧘 My Personal Rituals
+🧘 My Personal Rituals & Memories

 I watch these shows late at night, often with a warm drink.
 They’re not just entertainment — they’re a rhythm, a comfort, a way to reconnect with something primal.